Word Measures on $GL_N(q)$ and Free Group Algebras: The limit distribution of

-Let $\nu'$ be the pushforward of $\nu$ under the translation map $x\mapsto x-1$, i.e. {} $\nu'=\sum_{k=0}^{\infty}w_{AC}\left(q^{k};1;q^{-1}\right)\delta_{q^{k}-1}$.
-The measure $\nu'$ exhibits the interesting phenomenon of having its Hamburger moment problem be indeterminate while its Stieltjes moment is determinate (see \cite[Sect.~4]{berg1994nevanlinna}).
-Since the moments of a random variable $Z$ determine the moments of $Z-1$ and vice-versa, the pushforward map induced by $x\mapsto x-1$ forms a bijection between solutions to the moment problem associated to $\nu$ on $I=[1,\infty)$ and solutions to the Stieltjes moment problem associated to $\nu'$.
+The measure $\nu'$ exhibits the interesting phenomenon of having its Hamburger moment problem be indeterminate while its Stieltjes moment problem is determinate (see \cite[Sect.~4]{berg1994nevanlinna}).
+Since the moments of a random variable $Z$ determine the moments of $Z-1$ and vice versa, the pushforward map induced by $x\mapsto x-1$ forms a bijection between solutions to the moment problem associated to $\nu$ on $I=[1,\infty)$ and solutions to the Stieltjes moment problem associated to $\nu'$.
 In particular, any measure supported on $[1,\infty)$ with the same moments as $\nu$ must be equal to $\nu$.

 Let $\nu_{n}$ be a sequence of Borel probability measures on $\mathbb{R}$ supported on $[1,\infty)$, and suppose that for every $k\in\mathbb{N}$ the $k$-th moment of $\nu_{n}$ converges as $k\rightarrow\infty$ to the $k$-th moment of $\nu$, as Theorem \ref{thm:limit powers general} applied with $\B=I_{k}\in\gl_{k}\left(\k\right)$ yields for $\fix_{w,N}$.
 We are now ready to deduce that $\nu_{n}$ converges weakly\footnote{The convergence in distribution of random variables is equivalent to the weak convergence of their measures.} to $\nu$.
-The set of Borel probability measures on $\mathbb{R}$ equipped with the topology of weak convergence is metrizable (the Lévy metric for example; see \cite[Exer.~3.2.6]{durrett_2019}), and so it is enough to show that every subsequence of $\nu_{n}$ has a further subsequence converging weakly to $\nu$.
+The set of Borel probability measures on $\mathbb{R}$ equipped with the topology of weak convergence is metrizable (the Lévy metric, for example; see \cite[Exer.~3.2.6]{durrett_2019}), and so it is enough to show that every subsequence of $\nu_{n}$ has a further subsequence converging weakly to $\nu$.
 Let $\nu_{n_{k}}$ be such a subsequence.
-The convergence of the second moments implies that the sequence $\left(\nu_{n}\right)_{n\in\mathbb{N}}$ is tight (\cite[Thm.~3.2.14]{durrett_2019}), and by Prokhorov's Theorem (\cite[Thm.~5.1]{billing}), $\nu_{n_{k}}$ has a further subsequence $\nu_{n_{k_{l}}}$ converging weakly to some probability measure $\widetilde{\nu}$.
+The convergence of the second moments implies that the sequence $\left(\nu_{n}\right)_{n\in\mathbb{N}}$ is tight \cite[Thm.~3.2.14]{durrett_2019}, and by Prokhorov's Theorem \cite[Thm.~5.1]{billing}, $\nu_{n_{k}}$ has a further subsequence $\nu_{n_{k_{l}}}$ converging weakly to some probability measure $\widetilde{\nu}$.
 The convergence of moments of $\nu_{n}$ to the moments of $\nu$ implies that $\widetilde{\nu}$ has the same sequence of moments as $\nu$ (\cite[Exer.~3.2.5]{durrett_2019}).
-Furthermore, using the Portmanteau Theorem (\cite[Thm.~3.2.11]{durrett_2019}) on the closed set $[1,\infty)\subseteq\mathbb{R}$, we get:
+Furthermore, using the Portmanteau Theorem (\cite[Thm.~3.2.11]{durrett_2019}) on the closed set $[1,\infty)\subseteq\mathbb{R}$, we get

 and so $\widetilde{\nu}$ must also be supported on $[1,\infty)$.
 The determinacy of the moment problem associated to $\nu$ on $I=[1,\infty)$ implies that $\widetilde{\nu}=\nu$, finishing the argument.